nondejus/AwesomeUnityCommunity/README.md

 * [uTextureSendReceive](https://github.com/BarakChamo/uTextureSendReceive) - Unity network texture sender and receiver for video and frame streaming.
 * [UnityReplaySystem](https://github.com/IronWarrior/UnityReplaySystem) - Project demonstrating how to use input logging to create a replay system, where the replay is viewed by replaying the inputs with a deterministic fixed timestep.
 * [CppUnityTCPClientServer](https://github.com/Willtl/CppUnityTCPClientServer) - Test project Unity client, C++ (with boost) server (TCP).
+* [Local Multiplayer UI](https://github.com/lejean/Local-multiplayer-UI) - A unity project made for navigating the UI for a local multiplayer game.
+Contains a custom input module made for 4 controllers using X_input/direct input.

 ## :pencil2: Scripting <a name="scripting"></a>